wangxiaoxuan273/local-csi-driver/test/README.md

 [Prometheus][prometheus], which is installed by default so that metrics can be verified.

-`SKIP_INSTALL_CERT_MANAGER` set to `true` will skip the [cert-manager][cert-manager] install.
-This should be used with care as cert-manager is required to provision certificates for the webhooks.

 `SKIP_METRICS` set to `true` will skip the metrics endpoint tests.
 These rarely change and add to test duration.